dok-am/ironic-title-corelib/README.md

 - Anything I'll consider useful and universal

 ## How to use
-Clone this repository as a submodule to your project's Assets folder You should have at least two scenes:
+Clone this repository as a submodule to your project's Assets folder.

+In a project you should have at least two scenes:
 - Bootstrapping scene (0) with an object with component inherited from `ApplicationBootstrap`
 - Main scene (1) with an object with component inherited from `SceneBootstrap`